|Name Meaning||Meat-eating Bull||Height||3-3.6 meters (10-12 feet)|

 Experts believe that these dinosaurs were prey to the Carnotaurus at some point.

-While much of the focus on Late Cretaceous ecosystems tend to be on the giant dinosaurs that lived during the period, many smaller mammals coexisted with these giant reptiles.
+While much of the focus on Late Cretaceous ecosystems tends to be on the giant dinosaurs that lived during the period, many smaller mammals coexisted with these giant reptiles.

 These mammals likely competed with dinosaurs like Carnotaurus for resources, like smaller prey.